edlvj/resend_bot/readme.md

-Before use bot don't forget add him as admin to the group.
+Before use bot don't forget add him to the group.
-And create config.js file with your credentials
+And create /lib/config/index.js file with your credentials
 ```js

 module.exports = {